There are now 2 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Albany Face to face

-- Typically this unit is assessed in the following ways: (1) lab/tutorial participation; (2) online assessment; and (3) end of semester examination.
+Indicative assessments in this unit are as follows: (1) tutorial participation & engagement; (2) online assessment; and (3) end of semester exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)